UKCloud/documentation/articles/cdsz/cdsz-gs-walled-garden.md

 - If you're connecting new or existing VDCs to the Walled Garden VDC.

-  - If you're connecting to existing VDCs, we'll need to know information such as network firewall tennant (NFT) details, customer account, and so on.
+  - If you're connecting to existing VDCs, we'll need to know information such as network details, customer account etc.

-- The external source IP addresses from which you'd like to access the Assured VDC (up to a maximum of 50).

-  - These IP addresses are the locations from which you can build and test the environment (for example, offices or end user premises).

 The build phase of the Walled Garden environment can take up to 10 working days depending on the complexity of the deployment.
 When the environment has been fully provisioned, your Service Delivery Manager (SDM) will send you the information you need to access it.